Coronavirus: Attendance not compulsory for students allowed back to school in May

 The remarks follow the announcement on Saturday by the Covid-19 multi-ministry task force to allow students to return to schools in small groups for face-to-face lessons as circuit breaker measures are slowly eased.

-Besides coaching, the IHLs will also allow students to return to campus for critical consultations, projects or practicums.
+Besides coaching, the institutes of higher learning will also allow students to return to campus for critical consultations, projects or practicums.

-Depending on the situation from June, the task force will review how much further schools can open up and how many more students can return.
+Depending on the situation from next month, the task force will review how much further schools can open up and how many more students can return.